JoE11-y/Lottery-Canister/README.md

 Simple lottery caninster built on the ICP network

+## To Test

+- Initialize lottery with the duration in nanoseconds and the ticket price you want
+- First step is to start the lottery
+- To buy tickets you'll need the dummy tokens from the faucet, you can only get 100 tokens at a time.
+- Wait for lottery duration to run out, then end the lottery which selects the winning ticket
+- Then check if you're winner, which pays out dummy token into your balance.

 ## DEVELOPMENT

 Install Node Version Manager (nvm): To install nvm, execute the following command in your terminal: